Shikha Singh: Acting

 Singh's acting debut was in Left Right Left as Cadet Aakriti Bhat.
 She was next seen in Zee TV's Meri Doli Tere Angana and Ghar Ki Lakshmi Betiyaan. and In 2010, she entered Colors TV's social drama Na Aana Is Des Laado as Amba Sangwan before her exit from it in 2011.

 Singh collaborated with Colors TV third and consecutive time, for Phulwa.
-She begun 2013 with Life OK's 26/12 in the character of Shahana Malik and next bagged Adaalat.
+She began 2013 with Life OK's 26/12 in the character of Shahana Malik and next bagged Adaalat.
 It was followed playing Meghna Singhania in Sasural Simar Ka on Colors, and then she enacted brave girl warrior Shikhandi in epical TV series Mahabharat; both roles were from 2013 to 2014.

 From 2014 to 2020, Singh portrayed the appreciative character Alia Mehra in Kumkum Bhagya; between this she was cast for the same role on its spin-off Kundali Bhagya, and also she was cast in Chandra Nandini on Star Plus and &TV's popular episodic Laal Ishq as Vibha.

 In 2022, she portrayed Riddhi Sharma in Colors TV's Naagin 6.